Anyone but You: Development and casting

 It was announced in January 2023 that Sydney Sweeney and Glen Powell would star in the then-untitled film to be directed by Will Gluck.
 Alexandra Shipp, Michelle Hurd, Bryan Brown, Darren Barnet, and Hadley Robinson joined the cast in February, with the additions of Dermot Mulroney, Rachel Griffiths, and GaTa announced the following month.
-In October 2024, The Hollywood Reporter reported, citing an anonymous source, that Sweeney had agreed to first play a supporting role in Madame Web in order to get Anyone but You made.
+In October 2024, The Hollywood Reporter, citing an anonymous source, reported that Sweeney had agreed to first play a supporting role in Sony's Spider-Man spin-off film Madame Web in order to get Anyone but You made.

 Filming

 Filming began in New South Wales in February 2023.
 In May, the film was titled Anyone but You.
 The movie was filmed in various locations across Sydney, including the Sydney Opera House, Marks Park in Bondi, Palm Beach, Jones Bay Wharf, the Queen Victoria Building, and Barrenjoey Lighthouse.

 During production, a scene involving a rescue helicopter almost went wrong due to mechanical issues, requiring an emergency landing.
 While promoting the film on The Tonight Show Starring Jimmy Fallon, Sweeney revealed another incident that had happened during production; while filming the spider scene, the trained huntsman spider that was used actually bit her.